xpqz/documentation/programmers-guide/docs/error-messages/apl-error-messages-a-z/ws-full.md

 This report is given when there is insufficient workspace in which to perform an operation.
 Workspace available is identified by the system constant `⎕WA`.

 The maximum workspace size allowed is defined by the environment variable MAXWS.
-See Installation & Configuration Guide:

-maxws parametermaxws parameter for details.
+See [maxws parameter](../../UserGuide/Installation%20and%20Configuration/Configuration%20Parameters.htm#maxws) for details.

 #### Example
 ```apl